It's Brent

 After much research I found out that RF interference was the issue.
 No new remote or logic board was going to solve the issue, even getting new openers wouldn’t solve the issue.

 After getting the parts in I wrote a quick node.js app that serves a single page and also has a 2 backend requests to open each garage.
 I also quickly wrote an iOS app as well.
 I’m using Forever to make sure the app stays up.
+To install node.js and forever from your command line on the Raspberry Pi enter these commands.

 The only issue I came across was that the relay I bought turned on when firing low, and off when high.
 The Raspberry Pi has a default state of low, but the GPIO pins are set to input mode so the relay doesn’t immediately fire until the pin is set for output.